 Seniors are uniquely vulnerable to being mistreated or abused financially, physically, sexually, psychologically, or through simple abandonment or neglect.
 To say that these are harmful to the senior does not begin to describe the very challenging situation many of these elderly folks find themselves trapped in.

 First of all, many elders are dependent on their tormentors for basic life necessities like food, water, clothing, and medicine.
 Some of them require assistance just to be able to get around.
 Can you imagine a world in which the only person available to help you is the one who hurts or harms you?
 It is unfathomable, and sadly, not a situation many of these seniors have the means or the mobility to escape.
 If they did not require these services, they would not be so vulnerable.
 This leads to the vicious cycle of abuse and care.

 If you see signs or symptoms of abuse, you need to take the time to identify the appropriate authority and report it.
 Care custodians, health practitioners, clergy members, and law enforcement members are mandatory reporters – they have to report cases of abuse to the state governing body.

 What Do You Report?

 You should provide the following information:

 Not having all of the details will not preclude an investigation, but may make it take longer.
 Being able to give as much information as possible can only help.
-If you are facing a situation where your loved one was abused in some manner by a caregiver, contact our elder abuse lawyer at Siegel Law at 562-645-4145.
-Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, and all nearby areas in Southern California.
+If you are facing a situation where your loved one was abused in some manner by a caregiver, contact our Orange County elder abuse attorney at Siegel Law at (562) 645-4145 or contact us online.
+We proudly serve all of Southern California.